MrCyjaneK/p3pch4t/README.md

 > Because we need yet another IM

+> **NOTE:** This project is currently unmaintained.
+It is working, basics and some more advanced features are done but it requires a rewrite - as it is just a PoC.
+Because living on this planet isn't free and monetizing project that's fully open source wouldn't turn out well I had to pause the development.
+I will however resume the development once I get some funding for this app or get some more free time.

 # About

 **P3p ch4t** - Ensures anonymity by using i2p, and provides privacy with PGP.